awemorris/PlayfieldEngine/README.md

 ## 🤝 Join Us

-NoctVM is still in its early stages.
+Noct2D is still in its early stages.
 We're building a game engine with care, hoping it will inspire and empower creators around the world.

 If you're interested in contributing — whether it's code, documentation, testing, or ideas — we'd be happy to have you with us.

-Every small step helps shape what NoctVM can become.
+Every small step helps shape what Noct2D can become.
 You're welcome to join us on this journey.

 [Join us on Discord](https://discord.gg/ybHWSqDVEX)